Novel cannabis formulation could beat insomnia

 Many insomniacs turn to cannabis.
 About 70 percent of young adults use the plant to help them sleep.
 There are products designed to inspire a good night’s rest and cannabinoids are often coveted for their potential sleep-inducing properties.
-A new preprint study shows that cannabidiol (CBD) combined with a specific formulation of terpenes could prompt more restful and restorative sleep.
+A peer-reviewed study published in the Journal of Clinical Sleep Medicine indicates cannabidiol (CBD) combined with a specific formulation of terpenes could prompt more restful and restorative sleep.

-Results from A Cannabinidiol/Terpene Formulation that Increases Sleep In Insomniacs are promising, but there are noteworthy limitations.
-The second phase clinical trial was funded by a for-profit biotechnology company Defined Research Inc. Additionally, it is not yet published or peer-reviewed.
+The promising results may indicate that cannabinoids and terpenes in combination could provide relief to insomniacs, but there are noteworthy limitations.
+The second phase clinical trial was funded by a for-profit biotechnology company Defined Research Inc.

 How do you study CBD and sleep?